 I brought loads of snacks with me, and I’m glad I did!
 It was a long walk and I got hungry!
 I also brought a thermos of tea, which was really nice, as it was COLD.
 And also a litre of water, which I went through.

 It’s important to have a map or maps.me on your phone, as cell reception is spotty.

 Ever been to the Pentlands?
-Are you up for the Nine Mile Burn?
+Are you up for the five peaks from Nine Mile Burn?